IIIF/website/source/training+outreach/index.md

 ![IIIF pins]({{ site.url }}{{ site.baseurl }}/img/2019-06-IIIF-Conference-0705.jpg "IIIF pins")

 ## Online workshops
-We regularly offer [online workshops]({{ site.url }}{{ site.baseurl }}/training+outreach/online_training)led by expert instructors.
+We regularly offer [online workshops]({{ site.url }}{{ site.baseurl }}/training+outreach/online_training) led by expert instructors.
 These are one week long and cover working with the Image and Presentation APIs, and annotating images, through asynchronous learning, Zoom meetings, and a dedicated Slack channel.

 ## Self-directed learning
 You can use our [workshop training site](https://training.iiif.io/iiif-online-workshop/) to learn about IIIF on your own.